Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Preliminary

 \subsection{Besov Spaces and Bound Variation Space}

 \textbf{Besov space}, denoted as $B^\alpha_{p, q}$, is a flexible function class parameterized by $\alpha,p,q$ whose definition is deferred to \autoref{sec:besov}.
 Here $\alpha \geq 0$ determines the smoothness of functions, $1 \leq p \leq \infty$ determines the averaging (quasi-)norm over locations, $1 \leq q \leq \infty$ determines the averaging (quasi-)norm over scale which plays a relatively minor role.
 Smaller $p$ is more forgiving to inhomogeneity and loosely speaking, when the function domain is bounded, smaller $p$ induces a larger function space.
 On the other hand, it is easy to see from definition that $ B^\alpha_{p, q} \subset B^\alpha_{p, q'}, \textrm{ if } q < q'. $ Without loss of generalizability, in the following discussion we will only focus on $B^{\alpha}_{p, \infty}$.
+When $p=1$, the Besov space allows higher inhomogeneity, and it is more general than the Sobolev or H\"older space.